Tag Archive for: marketing

 Understanding High-Intent Leads

-High-intent leads are prospects who are actively searching for a solution, comparing
+High-intent leads are prospects who are actively searching for a solution, comparing providers, or ready to take action.

 • Use specific, bottom-of-funnel search terms